 From my past career in marketing, I ask myself whether the word ‘wolf’ would be more appealing to the millions yet to discover them and would this, in turn, support their conservation?

-There is certainly a huge revival across Europe and America supporting the conservation of their native wolves.
-Increasingly, they are no longer demonised but better understood and welcomed as Europe and America ‘re-wild’.
+There is undoubtedly a considerable revival across Europe and America supporting the conservation of their native wolves.
+Increasingly, they are no longer demonised but better understood and welcomed as Europe and America’ re-wild’.
 Could the rapidly improving associations around the name ‘wolf’ help Lycaon?

 I am not the only person to think so.
 Sir Richard Branson recently wrote about Lycaon: